-Alien life may be extensive within the cosmos, suggests new scientific research.
+New research suggests alien life exists within the cosmos.
 Recent findings propose that extraterrestrial life could be discovered with the continued study of Dark Energy.

 Dark Energy is a strange “force” energy that is currently increasing the growth of the known universe.
 Could this then be proof of life on other planets?

-A scientific theory suggests that there is a perfect balance of Dark Energy, which helps in the growth and development of life.
-Previously, it was believed that if there was additional or an inferior amount, the fabric that holds reality together would be ripped apart.
+Scientific theory suggests that there is a perfect balance of Dark Energy.
+This balance helps in the growth and development of life.
+Previously, experts believed that if there was additional or an inferior amount, the fabric that holds reality together would be ripped apart.

 This ‘perfect’ amount of Dark Energy now means that the likelihood of life is not as rare as we once thought.